-Here is your weekly NEWS-Line for Nurse Practitioners eNewsletter.
-For the latest news, jobs, education and blogs, posted daily, bookmark www.news-line.com/PN_home or to take NEWS-Line everywhere with you, save www.news-line.com/PN_home to your phone.
+Here is your NEWS-Line for Nurse Practitioners eNewsletter.
+For the latest news, jobs, education and blogs, bookmark our news page and job board or to take us everywhere with you, save this link to your phone.
 Also, enjoy the latest issue of NEWS-Line magazine, always free.

 Read Full Article